sophiegoblin/sophiegoblin.github.io/index.md

 How To Set Up a Gallery, Talk, Kollektiv Gallery, Brighton <br>
 Pecha Kucha, Talk, Brighton <br>
 BIG, Talk, Brighton <br>
-Fast Art Workshop in collboration with Black Cat Press, Brighton Youth Centre <br>
+Fast Art Workshop in collaboration with Black Cat Press, Brighton Youth Centre <br>
 How To: Make a Living as an Artist, Talk, Southampton University<br>
 Use What You Have, talk, Fusebox Business School, Brighton  <br>
 <br>